djreiss/cMonkeyNwInf/README.md

 Look at 'colMap', 'envMap' and 'predictors' for examples.

-1. 'predictors' is the list of TFs
+1. 'predictors' is the list of TFs (a character vector)
 2. 'colMap' gives the experimental metadata such as time-series, time point, etc.
 3. 'envMap' gives the environmental data such as oxygen level, etc. These are used in addition to the 'predictors' as potential influences.

+The 'predictors' list is a list of TFs.
+They need to have the names that are in the rownames of the ratios matrix -- i.e., same format, etc.

+The 'envMap' is a matrix of environmental data as a function of experiment.
+It should have the same format as the expression ratios matrix, and the same number of columns (and same column names -- experiment names).
+The rows from this matrix will be included as possible predictors along with the TFs listed in the 'predictors' list.

-The colMap is probably the most confusing.
+The 'colMap' is probably the most confusing.
 Here is a summary:

 It is a data.frame, with 1 row for each condition in the microarray data.
 If a condition is part of a time series, then it will have